TickTeam/guide-tt/how_to_move_a_task_from_one_list_to_another.md

 ### How to move a task from one list to another?

+Option 1:

-1.Open TickTick on your iOS device and select a task.
+1.Open TickTick on your iOS device and select a task to enter task detail screen.

-2.Tap the option menu in the upper right hand corner of the page.
+2.Tap the current list name in middle of top bar.

-3.Tap “Move to” to choose a new list for the task.
+3.Then a lists screen will show for you to choose a list you want to move the task into.Tap the new list name to finish moving.

 ![](movetask15.jpg)

+Option 2: